Evidence-Based Design

-Modern medicine faced a remarkably similar crisis.
-For most of its history, medical decisions were driven by the authority of senior physicians, institutional tradition, and anecdotal experience.
-A treatment was trusted because an experienced doctor believed in it — not because it had been rigorously tested.
-In the early 1990s, that started to change.
-Evidence-Based Medicine emerged with a simple but radical idea: clinical decisions should be grounded in the best available evidence, shaped by clinical expertise, and balanced against the patient’s own values and context.
-To support this, researchers developed a hierarchy of evidence — ranking research methods not by status, but by how well each one controls for the biases that distort judgment.
-The result was a field that could defend its decisions and get better over time.
+Modern medicine once faced a remarkably similar crisis.
+For most of its history, a treatment were chosen because an experienced doctor liked it, not because it was rigorously tested.
+In the early 1990s, Evidence-Based Medicine emerged as a game changer with a simple, but radical rule: clinical decisions should be grounded in the best available evidence.
+To support it, researchers developed a hierarchy of evidence that ranks evidence not by status, but by how well they control the biases that distort judgment.
+It results in a field that could defend its decisions and improve systematically.

-The evidence hierarchy in design is, at its core, a hierarchy of bias reduction.
-The higher the level, the more variables are controlled — and the less the result depends on who designed the study, who participated, or what assumptions were built in.
+The evidence hierarchy is indeed a hierarchy of bias reduction.
+The higher the level, the more variables are controlled, the less the result depends on who designed the study, who participated, or what assumptions were built in.

 Level